Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/CAN_Utilities/Send_Receive_CAN_Bus_Messages.md

 ## Scheduled CAN Packets

-At the bottom of the screen is your scheduled CAN Packets, you can add additional scheduled CAN Packets to send by clicking on the `+` icon.
+At the bottom of the screen is your scheduled CAN Packets, you can add additional scheduled CAN Packets to send by clicking on the `+` icon in the bottom panel or by double clicking or selecting a packet in the top CAN Activity panel and pressing the `+` icon at the top of the page.

 Packets can be sent only once or can be saved and Profinity will add the packet to a list of scheduled Packets and continue to send the pack in the background.

 !!! info "Note Logging Off Does Not Stop Packets Sending"
     If you setup a CAN Packet in Profinity to regularly send and then log off from Profinity, the packet will continue to send.
 To stop a packet sending, delete it in the Scheduled CAN Packet list.

+!!! info "Scheduled Packets Are Saved In Your Profile"
+    If you change Profile or restart Profinity your saved packets are not lost, they are restored.
+However, packets will not automatically start sending again on a schedule, you need to manually restart them.

 ### Adding a Scheduled Packet